bdon/protomaps2d/README.md

 For the web in particular, protomaps2d is integrated with the popular Leaflet library as well as the font loading and complex text layout features standard across web browsers.

 ## How to use

-**protomaps2d** is in a usable state but missing many important features.
-It's being developed in concert with the Protomaps web map API.
-Documentation on how to use protomaps2d with other data sources is forthcoming.

 Cairo backend:
 `cargo run INPUT.pbf OUTPUT.png ZOOM_LEVEL`